-5. ALTERNATIVE METHODS OF OBTAINING A DISCLOSURE
+6. ALTERNATIVE METHODS OF OBTAINING A DISCLOSURE

 - a) The applicant may be able to present a recently issued DBS Disclosure Certificate for assessment.
 This is acceptable, provided it is in good condition and was issued no more than three months prior to the date on which it is presented to the Staff Immigration and Compliance Team. - b) The DBS offers an update service which allows applicants to keep their DBS certificates up to date and take their certificate from one job to the next.
 The service allows employers to check a DBS certificate online free-of-charge.
 Applicants need to register in order to use this service and pay £13 per year to maintain their subscription.
-Applicants registered to use this service should alert the Staff Immigration and Compliance Team and give their permission for a Counter signatory to perform a status check.
-In addition, the applicant will need to confirm their Disclosure Certificate number, the surname used on the certificate and their date of birth.

-6. ASSESSING DISCLOSURES
+7. ASSESSING DISCLOSURES

-If the Disclosure contains information about a criminal record and/or if it contains information which is consistent with that provided by the applicant during the selection process the HR Business Partner/Associate HR Business Partner, Resourcing Team Leader and Staff Immigration and Compliance Manager where appropriate will decide whether the job offer is to be confirmed in the light of the Disclosure or whether a further discussion with the applicant must take place (which may lead to the withdrawal of the original offer of appointment).
-This may involve consulting the relevant recruiting manager.
+If the Disclosure contains information about a criminal record and/or if it contains information which is consistent with that provided by the applicant during the selection process the HR Business Partner/Associate HR Business Partner and Staff Immigration and Compliance Manager will decide whether the job offer is to be confirmed in the light of the Disclosure or whether a further discussion with the applicant must take place (which may lead to the withdrawal of the original offer of appointment).
+This may involve consulting the relevant Hiring Manager.